TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 Thus, there should be an error on `true`, when we pass it to the print statement.
 Similarly, type errors can occur in other statements, expressions, and method declarations.
 You should come up with test cases for such errors.
+Subtyping is a common source for errors not only in programs, but also in language implementations.
+It is therefore important to have positive and negative typing tests, which involve correct and incorrect subtyping.

 Again, keep in mind that coverage is the main criterion for your grade.